 Why Are My Lavender Plants Dying?
-7 Reasons and Solutions
+7 Reasons & Solutions

 Often used in soaps, teas, flower arrangements, and rock gardens, lavender is a distinctly sweet herbaceous perennial flower that grows in zones 5-10.
 Lavender is native to the Mediterranean and prefers a similar dry, mild climate, but there are some varieties that can do well in other environments.
 There are over 45 species and 450 varieties of lavender, but thankfully there are only four main classification groups: English, French, Spanish, and Lavandin hybrids.